Haiti is Designated as Temporary Protected Status (TPS) country beginning January 12, 2010

 Answer: TPS is a temporary status granted to eligible nationals of a country designated for TPS under the U.S. immigration laws.
 The TPS beneficiaries are eligible to live and work in the United States so long as they continue to meet the terms and conditions of their TPS status.

-Question: Can I be deported to Haiti during this 18-month TPS period?
+Question: Can I be deported to Haiti during the TPS period?

 Answer: The U.S. Immigration and Customs Enforcement has temporarily suspended deportation or removal of Haiti nationals from the United States.
 Generally, if you are in the removal proceedings, you may be able to apply for TPS as well as work authorization (Employment Authorization Document) and remain in the United States.